ewinapun/ewinapun.github.io/_projects/3_project.md

 ---
 layout: page
 title: Identify Volitional States via Intracortical BCI
-description: On October 19 - 23, 2019, I attended Society for Neuroscience (SfN) Annual meeting in Chicago, IL, USA.
-I presented our research with a poster, titled ***Identifying changes in volitional state and task engagement based on the intrinsic structure of neural ensemble activity patterns in motor cortex of people with tetraplegia during daily activities and BCI use***.
+description: describe my poster at SfN 2019
-img: /assets/img/SfN2019/24hBehaviorial.gif
+img: /assets/img/SfN2019/thumbnail.gif
 ---

-<a href='http://ewinapun.tk/assets/pdf/SfN_poster_2019.pdf'>View poster.</a>
+On October 19 - 23, 2019, I attended Society for Neuroscience (SfN) Annual meeting in Chicago, IL, USA.
+I presented our research with a poster, titled ***Identifying changes in volitional state and task engagement based on the intrinsic structure of neural ensemble activity patterns in motor cortex of people with tetraplegia during daily activities and BCI use***.
+You can view the poster <a href='http://ewinapun.tk/assets/pdf/SfN_poster_2019.pdf'>here.</a>
 *Keywords:* Motor Cortex, Brain Computer Interface, tetraplegia, neural state space

 ***

 ## Overview

 * Brain-computer interfaces (BCIs) are designed to bypass damaged motor pathways and provide new links to assistive technologies for people with neuromotor deficits.
 It is widely accepted that motor cortex incorporates a mix of incoming sensory, cognitive, and motor planning information, reflecting latent variables that are not directly related to kinematic motor output.
 * There is a need to reliably identify neural activity patterns indicative of a set of latent factors affected by task and cognitive context changes to build BCI systems that support continuous, multi-effector use.
-* Studies previously showed successful decoding of contextual changes in idle vs. active states (Lesenfants et. al, SfN, 2016), and controlling different end effectors (Fasoli et. al., APMR, 2017).
+* Studies previously showed successful decoding of contextual changes in idle vs. active states [^Lesenfants], and controlling different end effectors [^Fasoli].
 * We present clustering of the projections of neural data representing different context-dependent volitional states using an approach that visualizes data by generating low-dimensional state spaces based solely on the intrinsic similarity of single unit ensemble recordings.

 ## Introduction